carstenandrich/debian-minimal-installer/README.md

-# Minimalistic Debian Installer
+# Minimalistic Non-Interactive Debian Installer

 **If you're looking for a regular Debian installer, go to [Debian.org](https://www.debian.org/).**
 This repository addresses _advanced_ Debian users in need of a minimalistic and/or easily customizable, non-interactive installer.

-**WARNING: Overwrites selected install device's partition table without asking!
-Use with caution!!!**

 ## Features